filecoin-project/specs/mining.md

 - `ElectionProof` - A signature over the final ticket from the `Tickets` array proving.
 See [ticket generation](./expected-consensus.md#ticket-generation).
 - `Timestamp` - A Unix Timestamp generated at block creation.
 We use an unsigned integer to represent a UTC timestamp.
 The Timestamp in the newly created block must satisfy the following conditions:
   - the timestamp on the block is not in the future
-  - the timestamp on the block is at least BLOCK_DELAY higher than the latest of its parents, with BLOCK_DELAY taking on the same value as that needed to generate a valid VDF proof for a new Ticket (currently set to 30 seconds).
+  - the timestamp on the block is at least BLOCK_DELAY * len(block.Tickets) higher than the latest of its parents, with BLOCK_DELAY taking on the same value as that needed to generate a valid VDF proof for a new Ticket (currently set to 30 seconds).
 - `ParentWeight` - As described in [Chain Weighting](./expected-consensus.md#chain-weighting).
 - `ParentState` - Note that it will not end up in the newly generated block, but is necessary to compute to generate other fields.
 To compute this:
   - Take the `ParentState` of one of the blocks in the chosen parent set (invariant: this is the same value for all blocks in a given parent set).